-I have never felt more fiercely loved than in the days, weeks and months after my baby girl was born.
+I have never felt more fiercely loved by my friends than in the days, weeks and months after my baby girl was born.
 I felt immense love from everyone in my life, but the love I felt from other mothers was different.
 It came from deep-seeded understanding and empathy.
 It came from heartfelt celebration and excitement.

 It came from a place that only another mother can relate to.

 I recall one very emotional day when my daughter was about a week old.
 I had been going through the throes of triple feeding coupled with the height of what I assume you would call the baby blues.

 My sister sat on the couch with me as I painstakingly tried to pump through severe engorgement, and as she rubbed my shoulders, encouraging me to make it through just one more feeding session, I broke down in tears and told her I was so sorry.

 She looked at me shocked.
 Why, exactly, was I apologizing?